Mexican Roasted Corn (Elote Salad)

 Once you get it home, there’s all kinds of things to do with it, particularly if you’re a fan of the Mexican street food snack called elote.

 I love this type of corn so much that I’ll put it on top of Mexican bratwurst.
 I’ll serve it in little tortilla cups as mini elote.
+I’ll include it as part of a fajita bar.
 I’ve even published a guide on how to make elote in a cup (a DIY-style “bar” for a party).

 This elote salad has all the classic flavors of Mexican roasted corn, but served in an easy-to-eat off-the-cob format.
 Make a round of tequila mojitos or agave lemonade, grill some burgers, and let’s make roasted street corn salad!